Likewise (Frances Quinlan album)

-Production
+Style and lyrics

+The album makes use of strings, keyboards, piano, slide guitar and unorthodox percussion instruments.

+Lyrically, Quinlan's lyrics on Likewise are much more personal in nature as opposed to the narrative style of their work on Hop Along albums.
+They elaborated, "I’ve tried to be an omniscient narrator, but I suppose I am in that chapter of life where it doesn’t feel truthful for me at the moment".

+Background and production

 Likewise is Frances Quinlan's first solo album under their own name.
-They had earlier released a solo album, Freshman Year, as Hop Along, Queen Ansleis, in 2005.
-Quinlan recorded Likewise with Joe Reinhart, a bandmate from Hop Along.
-They felt that the recording experience opened their instrumentation palette beyond the guitar and made them a more adventurous collaborator.
+Quinlan had earlier released a solo album, Freshman Year, as Hop Along, Queen Ansleis, in 2005.
+Quinlan felt that the recording experience opened their instrumentation palette beyond the guitar and made them a more adventurous collaborator.
 New instruments in their repertoire include strings, autoharp, and synthesizers.
+Likewise was recorded with Joe Reinhart, a bandmate from Hop Along.

+The album's tracks “A Secret” and “Went To LA” were originally written in 2013 and recorded for Bark Your Head Off, Dog.
+However, because the album was getting "too long", and because Quinlan felt the songs already felt "pretty complete" in their stripped-down forms, the tracks were cut from the album and used on Likewise.

+Quinlan created the album's cover art.

+Release and promotion

 Saddle Creek announced the record in October 2019 for a January 31, 2020, release.
 The lead single, "Rare Thing", accompanied the announcement.
 Based on a dream about their infant niece, the song explores the ability to love generously.
 Likewise's second single, "Now That I'm Back", followed the next month.
 The song addresses the long road of learning to compromise in a romantic relationship.
 Quinlan released "Your Reply", a celebratory song about nearly understanding someone, early in January 2020.
 The album's last song, a cover of Built to Spill's "Carry the Zero", is a favorite of Quinlan's, often played in their solo sets and soundchecks.

-Quinlan created the album's cover art.
 A limited edition release of the album on colored vinyl included autographed artwork.
 A promotional tour for the album is set to run from January to March 2020.